 6. University of Advancing Technology

 The University of Advancing Technology’s online Bachelor of Arts in Game Design program is regularly recognized as among the top game design schools, offering Higher Learning Commission accredited online game design degree programs.
 UAT’s game design degree online offers three specialties in Online Game Programming, Online Game Design, and Online Game Art & Animation.
 UAT’s game development degree requires the completion of 120 credit hours and courses are offered on an ongoing basis online.

-The University of Advancing Technology was established in 1983 and initially known as CAD Institute.
+The University of Advancing Technology was established in 1983 and was initially known as CAD Institute.
 The school was created to educate engineers and architects in what was then an emerging field of computer-aided design.
 UAT and DeMontfort University in the United Kingdom partner in a student exchange program.
-The schools Network Security coursework has been certified by the US Security Agency’s IACE program.
+The schools’ Network Security coursework has been certified by the US Security Agency’s IACE program.

 Degree: BA in Game Design